eegli/spotifly/readme.md

 - Figure out how to make MUI work nicely: https://docusaurus.io/docs/styling-layout/#css-in-js

+- Figure out how to generate JSDoc for curried functions

 ---

 All packages are provided as-is.
 It is in your responsibility to make sure your application is compliant with the [Spotify Developer Terms](https://developer.spotify.com/terms/).